webberr/2020-projects/README.md

   - Create a Gatsby Theme
   - Create a Gatsby Starter
 - Select a certificate to study for
-    - CSSLP
+    - CSSLP or CISSP
-    - AWS Security Associate
+    - AWS Security Associate or AWS Solutions Architect
 - Research security maturity evaluation

 Building